iLanguage/AndroidSemanticAssistants/SemanticAssistantsLib/README.md

 # Build

-This project was built originally using ADT (Eclipse).
+TThis project was built originally using ADT (Eclipse) and has been since converted to Android Studio.
 You need to download the CSAL jar in order to build the project.

 [Download](http://assistant.cs.concordia.ca:8080/job/Semantic%20Assistants/lastSuccessfulBuild/artifact/semantic-assist/CSAL/dist/) CSAL.jar latest build from jenkins and put it in: